google-research-datasets/Taskmaster/TM-3-2020/README.md

 # ONTOLOGY
 Dialog annotations focus on common movie ticketing entities and API calls and responses.

-# TRANSCRIPTION NOTES
+# NOTES
-As with Taskmaster-1, in a separate task, transcription of crowdsourced user utterances from these two-person dialogs were checked for errors but may still include an occasional typo, misspelling or ungrammatical sequence.
-In cases where a dialog failed to make sense, workers doing these corrections were given the freedom to insert or delete turns or replace entire phrases with language that made the dialog follow a more sensible path.
-Shorthand typing conventions originally used by the call center operators such as 'cuz', 'lol' and other non-standard English phrases were left as is.
+Dialogs were checked for errors but may still include an occasional typo, misspelling or ungrammatical sequence.
+Shorthand typing conventions originally used by the  such as 'cuz', 'lol' and other non-standard English phrases were left as is.

 _Comments or questions?
 Join taskmaster-datasets@googlegroups.com to discuss._